web-widget/web-widget/packages/web-router/README.md

 # @web-widget/web-router

-A server based on the Web Workers standard.
+A server based on the Web standard.

 ## 📚 Documentation